alex-haozheng/497-gdrive/tag/README.md

-# Service:
-This service is the tag service.

 # Author:
 This service's author is Yuri Kim.

 # Github:
 This service's author's Github is flffamlln.

+# Service:
+This service is the tag service.

 # Service Description:
-This tag service contains which tags and docIds of documents that were tagged with those tags.
+This tag service contains which tags and fileId of documents that were tagged with those tags.
 It contains information on fileIds (unique key) and their respective tags.
 This service allows users to add and remove tags to a file given a fileId, get all files tagged with a specific tag and get all tags.

 # Interaction with other services:
 This tag service listens for a FileDeleted event.
 If it hears one, it removes that file from tag database if the file is in tag database because the file has been deleted.